 According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) decreased 0.1 percent in May on a seasonally-adjusted basis.
 A decrease in the energy index was the main contributor to the monthly decrease, as the energy index fell 2.7 percent, led by a 6.4 percent decrease in the gasoline index.

-Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.2 percent in February, primarily due to the increase in the indexes for shelter, recreation, apparel, airline fares, motor vehicle insurance, education, and health care, although the indexes for communication, used cars and trucks, new vehicles, and household furnishings and operations declined.
+Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.1 percent in May, as it did in April.
+However, many indexes declined in May including those for apparel, airline fares, communication, and medical care services.

 The full press release can be found via the link below.

-Average hourly earnings rose by three cents to $26.00, following a six-cent increase in December.
+Average hourly earnings rose by four cents to $26.22.
 Over the year, average hourly earnings have risen 2.5 percent.

-The full BLS press release on the January 2017 employment situation can be accessed in the link below.
+The full BLS press release on the May 2017 employment situation can be accessed in the link below: